Learn How the Arbitration Process Works

 Arbitration sounds like a term you might have found in a union dispute a few decades ago, but it is more and more common in the business world.
 You'll run across it in employment contracts, credit card agreements, and retail contracts all the time, so it's good to know what it means and how arbitration works.
 In particular, you may have seen a mandatory arbitration clause in a contract.

 Arbitration is often confused with mediation, which is an informal process of bringing in a third party who goes between the disputing parties to help them settle a dispute.
-The mediation process is not binding on the parties, and the mediator does not hear evidence.
-The mediator meets with the parties for discussion.
+Mediating is a voluntary process, and it's not is not binding on the parties The mediator meets with the parties for discussion, but the mediator does not impose a settlement..
 The mediator tries to bring the parties together by discussion and caucusing (a separate discussion).
-Litigation, arbitration, and mediation are all involved in settling business disputes.

 Any controversy or claim arising out of or relating to this contract, or the breach thereof, shall be settled by arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, and judgment on the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.